Favourited 420 times

 We’re eager to meet people through Workaway who are interested in taking part in the quest for knowledge that is such an integral part of our farm.
 I’d like to find people who are interested in the science, the engineering, improving management practices, and learning together with us how to farm better and more sustainably.

 At least during the chestnut season and soon afterward, there will be a lot of chestnuts around to experiment with culinary.
 They can be ground into flour and from there used to make all sorts of things, like bread, pasta, pancakes, pies, and even burgers.
 We're definitely still learning here what all you can do with them.
-It is my believe that tree crops, particularly chestnuts and hazelnuts, can largely replace commodity crops such as corn and soybeans that have a heavy environmental impact.
-It is my hope that through coming here and seeing what we're doing with the trees, learning to live in a more self-sufficient and community-sufficient manner with a smaller carbon footprint, we all may benefit.
+It is my belief that tree crops, particularly chestnuts and hazelnuts, can largely replace commodity crops such as corn and soybeans that have a heavy environmental impact.
+It is my hope that through coming here and seeing what we're doing and working with the trees, learning to live in a more self-sufficient and community-sufficient manner with a smaller carbon footprint, we all may benefit.

 This host offers a language exchange